RJ Ophelia: Radio

 Ophelia worked at BIG FM for seven years since June 2006.
 She hosted the afternoon and later the morning shows, during which time she gained popularity as RJ Imsai Arasi for her humor and style of speech.
 Her lively afternoon radio shows were markedly different from other placid shows in the same time-band and changed the perception that noon shows were supposed to be calm and mild.
 After quitting Big FM, she moved to 94.3 Radio One in 2013 and hosted their evening prime-time show for two years.
 Currently, she works as a freelancer.

-Emcee

-Ophelia has compered several of Big FM's press meets, award ceremonies and other on-ground events; soundtrack release functions of films including Pichaikkaaran and Osthi; and various other events of corporate companies (including Samsung & Nokia), NGOs and government bodies.

 Television

 In 2012, Ophelia started her television career anchoring School Savari, a weekend kids show on Chutti TV.
 In 2013, she hosted Studio 6, a weekly celebrity interview show on Zee Tamil.
 Later that year, she moved on to host Comedyil Kalakkuvathu Eppadi, a weekly skit-based comedy show on Star Vijay.
 She has also anchored several standalone shows of prominent Tamil television channels, and also appeared as a guest or participant in various chat and game shows.